Murder of the DeLisle children: Trial and conviction

+Witnesses for the prosecution included accident reconstruction expert Irving Rozian, who testified that a slight indentation on the left front wheel of the station wagon indicated that the car had struck the kerb at a slight angle to the right before going in the river.
+Rozian testified that this was consistent with DeLisle having changed direction in order to drive between the barricade posts into the river.
+Two witnesses also identified DeLisle's station wagon as the one that had been seen driving slowly up to the barricade the night before the crash, which, the prosecution argued, pointed to DeLisle having carried out reconnaissance of the scene in anticipation of staging the crash there the next day.
+Other witnesses, including the boatman who had rescued DeLisle, testified that he had made no effort to rescue his children and had said "something to the effect of, 'Oh my God, what have I done?'" when he was pulled from the water.

 The jury deliberated for only eight-and-a-half hours before finding DeLisle guilty.
 One of the jurors noted that the jury concluded that the wife was trying "to save her husband" and her testimony was found to be contradictory.

 Sentencing and trial judge's doubts about guilt

 On August 1, 1990, DeLisle was sentenced to five mandatory life terms without the possibility of parole.
 DeLisle read a statement at the hearing in which he stated:

 A father's job is to protect his children and I failed.
 I panicked.
 I froze.
 That is my guilt, not murder ...
 I was paralyzed with shock and unable to react.
 That is my crime.

 DeLisle's wife also spoke at the sentencing, reaffirming her belief that her husband did not murder their children.
 While giving the sentence required by law, Judge Colombo stated at the time that the sentence bothered him because "I don't know if he's guilty" of first-degree murder, adding "I just don't know."
+By the time of DeLisle's parole hearing in March 2024 Colombo was quoted as agreeing with the jury's verdict and believing in DeLisle's guilt, referring to DeLisle as a "mass murderer".